Fort Shannon: History

-Fort Shannon’s Namesake: Samuel Shannon
+Namesake

-The Army and Navy Chronicle, Volume III, From July 1 to December 31, 1836, announced the death of Captain Samuel Shannon.
+The Army and Navy Chronicle, Volume III, From 1 July – 31 December 1836, announced the death of Captain Samuel Shannon.
 The death notice reads:

 At Tallahassee, Florida, on the 7th ultimo, Captain Samuel Shannon, of the 1st infantry, assistant quartermaster of the U.S. Army.

 In the death of this valuable officer, the country has sustained no ordinary loss.
 Ever prompt to obey the summons of his country, Capt.
 Shannon although laboring under severe bodily infirmities repaired to Tallahassee to take charge of the quartermaster’s department, preparatory to the anticipated campaign against the Seminole Indians.
 Whilst in the active performance of its duties, he was attacked by the prevailing fever, and sunk under its influence.

 As an efficient officer, there were none superior, but few equal.
 Energetic, prompt, and undeviating in principle, he was a peculiar favorite of the department he represented.
 The unlimited confidence reposed in him by the head of it, attests the value and high regard entertained for his services, by not ordering, but soliciting him to perform the arduous duties of quartermaster in that sickly clime.

 In private life, or whenever relaxation from duty permitted him to mingle with his friends, the feelings of his warm and generous heart shone conspicuous.
 His effable demeanor and friendly attentions endeared him to all who knew him, and long will his memory be cherished with feelings of the fondest recollection, by the friends who knew him well. –Pensacola Gazette.

-The official death date for Captain Samuel Shannon is September 4, 1836.
+The official death date for Captain Samuel Shannon is 4 September 1836.
 He is buried in the St. Augustine National Cemetery, in the Benea, Pyramids plot, in St. Augustine, Florida.

-Site of Fort Shannon
+Site

 Today, the only thing that remains of Fort Shannon is its Officer's Quarters building, which now serves as the Putnam Historic Museum and home of the Putnam County Historical Society.
 This building is the only known surviving military structure built by U.S. Army troops or militiamen during the Second Seminole War.
 This building was moved to its current site and was renovated into the Putnam Historic Museum.

 An historical sign placed by the Florida Board of Parks and Historic Memorials in cooperation with the Palatka Junior Chamber of Commerce stands is Palatka, Florida near the original site of Fort Shannon which reads:

-“Established in May, 1838, this fort was one of the major quartermaster depots in Florida during the Second Seminole War.
+"Established in May, 1838, this fort was one of the major quartermaster depots in Florida during the Second Seminole War.
 It operated under Gen. William J. Worth until he assumed command of the armies of Florida.
 Military facilities included a hospital, barracks, blockhouses and stables for more than 400 horses.
-During the forts existence, Palatka was military in appearance and under military control.”
+During the forts existence, Palatka was military in appearance and under military control."